bhowmikrishav/video_system_docs/docs/vpd/index.md

 > -h, -?, -help, --help [arg]

 *Show help.
 An optional parameter may be specified to print help about a specific item.
-If no argument is specified, only basic (non advanced) tool options are shown.*
+If no argument is specified, only basic (non-advanced) tool options are shown.*

 Possible values of  arg  are: